 After that, we’d expect PizzeRizzo to close for most of June, July, and August 2019.
 It is highly likely to return on a permanent basis once Star Wars: Galaxy’s Edge opens on August 29, 2019.
 The entrance to that new land is near PizzeRizzo, which will transform this courtyard from an unpopular dead end to one of the areas of Disney’s Hollywood Studios with the most foot traffic.

-That mini-land was to include MuppetVision 3D, a Great Muppet Movie Ride, plus two restaurants: “The Great Gonzo’s Pandemonium Pizza Parlor” and “Swedish Chef’s Cooking School.”
+PizzeRizzo is the (partial) realization of a mini-land concept from decades around, which was supposed to include MuppetVision 3D, a Great Muppet Movie Ride, plus two restaurants: “The Great Gonzo’s Pandemonium Pizza Parlor” and “Swedish Chef’s Cooking School.”
 Both concepts seemed really cool, and Muppet fans (us included) were hopeful to finally–potentially–have a taste of one of those restaurants.
-When PizzeRizzo was formally announced a few months ago, it was really exciting.

 Frankly, the overhaul of this restaurant was a long time coming.
 PizzeRizzo’s predecessor was supposed to be themed like a ‘dive pizza joint’ from the popular Pixar film, but it only got the “dive” part right.
 With its loud arcade downstairs and mostly bare walls, it was a very utilitarian place.